Bank Julius Baer & Co. Ltd Zurich Purchases 2,422 Shares of FedEx Co. (NYSE:FDX)

 Bank Julius Baer & Co.
-Ltd Zurich grew its position in FedEx Co.
-(NYSE:FDX – Get Rating) by 1.1% in the second quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The firm owned 226,692 shares of the shipping service provider’s stock after acquiring an additional 2,422 shares during the quarter.
+Ltd Zurich grew its position in shares of FedEx Co.
+(NYSE:FDX – Get Rating) by 1.1% in the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 226,692 shares of the shipping service provider’s stock after acquiring an additional 2,422 shares during the period.
 Bank Julius Baer & Co.
 Ltd Zurich’s holdings in FedEx were worth $51,393,000 as of its most recent SEC filing.

-A number of other hedge funds also recently modified their holdings of the company.
-Capital Investment Counsel Inc lifted its position in shares of FedEx by 1.1% in the 2nd quarter.
-Capital Investment Counsel Inc now owns 43,591 shares of the shipping service provider’s stock worth $9,883,000 after acquiring an additional 490 shares during the period.
-American Research & Management Co. lifted its position in shares of FedEx by 9.8% in the 2nd quarter.
-American Research & Management Co. now owns 2,502 shares of the shipping service provider’s stock worth $567,000 after acquiring an additional 223 shares during the period.
-Geneos Wealth Management Inc. lifted its position in shares of FedEx by 2.4% in the 2nd quarter.
-Geneos Wealth Management Inc. now owns 24,095 shares of the shipping service provider’s stock worth $5,387,000 after acquiring an additional 571 shares during the period.
-Sumitomo Life Insurance Co. raised its holdings in shares of FedEx by 1.5% in the 2nd quarter.
-Sumitomo Life Insurance Co. now owns 4,266 shares of the shipping service provider’s stock worth $967,000 after buying an additional 61 shares in the last quarter.
-Finally, Altium Wealth Management LLC raised its holdings in shares of FedEx by 45.3% in the 2nd quarter.
-Altium Wealth Management LLC now owns 4,869 shares of the shipping service provider’s stock worth $1,104,000 after buying an additional 1,517 shares in the last quarter.
-Institutional investors own 71.62% of the company’s stock.
+Several other hedge funds and other institutional investors have also recently modified their holdings of the company.
+Transcend Capital Advisors LLC boosted its position in FedEx by 1.9% in the 2nd quarter.
+Transcend Capital Advisors LLC now owns 2,445 shares of the shipping service provider’s stock valued at $554,000 after buying an additional 45 shares during the period.
+HM Payson & Co. boosted its position in FedEx by 0.8% in the 4th quarter.
+HM Payson & Co. now owns 6,635 shares of the shipping service provider’s stock valued at $1,716,000 after buying an additional 50 shares during the period.
+Benson Investment Management Company Inc. boosted its position in FedEx by 0.3% in the 1st quarter.
+Benson Investment Management Company Inc. now owns 15,525 shares of the shipping service provider’s stock valued at $3,592,000 after buying an additional 50 shares during the period.
+Northstar Asset Management LLC boosted its position in FedEx by 1.6% in the 1st quarter.
+Northstar Asset Management LLC now owns 3,125 shares of the shipping service provider’s stock valued at $723,000 after buying an additional 50 shares during the period.
+Finally, 1ST Source Bank boosted its position in FedEx by 1.9% in the 1st quarter.
+1ST Source Bank now owns 2,722 shares of the shipping service provider’s stock valued at $630,000 after buying an additional 50 shares during the period.
+71.62% of the stock is owned by institutional investors.

 FedEx Stock Down 2.5 %